Armaan240/TOYZY1/Journal.md

 ![MODEL](https://github.com/Armaan240/TOYZY1/blob/main/IMAGES/Screenshot%20(31).png)

-**(10PM-12PM)**
+**(10PM-12AM)**
-Understanded All Movments included in The 3D Printer And Created Moving Y AXIS and Bed IN Model ,Spent 1 Hour only For Understanding from Articles and Youtube Videos About 3D Printers
+Understanded All Movments included in The 3D Printer And Created Moving Y AXIS and Bed IN Model ,Spent 1 Hour only For Understanding from Articles and Youtube Videos About 3D Printers And Created A simple Structure for Reference and Would UpGrade it in Future

 ![YAxis](https://github.com/Armaan240/TOYZY1/blob/main/IMAGES/Screenshot%20(33).png)
 **Total Time of The Day** :- 5 Hours